xelatihy/yocto-gl/readme.md

 ## Design Considerations

-Yocto/GL tries to follow a "data-driven programming model" that makes data explicit.
+Yocto/GL follows a "data-driven programming model" that makes data explicit.
 Data is stored in simple structs and access with free functions or directly.
 All data is public, so we make no attempt at encapsulation.
+All objects is Yocto?GL have value semantic and we do not use pointers in data structure but indices.
+This means that everything can be trivially serialized and there is no need for memory management.

 We do this since this makes Yocto/GL easier to extend and quicker to learn, which a more explicit data flow that is easier whrn writing parallel code.
 Since Yocto/GL is mainly used for research and teaching,